Interactive LOTTIE Animation with Elementor FREE

 2. Now, in Adobe Illustrator you want to make sure that you have all of your layers grouped in such a way that every single group is a separate object that you will be animating.

-If you are not using any extra plugins, it will be more comfortable for you to split this particular group into separate parts.
+If you are not using any extra plugins, splitting this particular group into separate parts will be more comfortable.
 You might want to animate every single hexagon separately.

 3. Go to “Ungroup”, and here we have every single hexagon in its particular group.
 Separate it from the rest.
 Let’s make sure all of these objects are in separate groups.